inspiredware/napi-build-utils/README.md

 Modules that are built against a specific Node-API version will continue to operate indefinitely, even as later versions of Node-API are introduced.

+## History

+**v2.0.0** This version was introduced to address a limitation when the Node-API version reached `10` in NodeJS `v23.6.0`.
+There was no change in the API, but a SemVer bump to `2.0.0` was made out of an abundance of caution.

 ## Support

 If you run into problems or limitations, please file an issue and we'll take a look.
 Pull requests are also welcome.